Better Late Than Never: Meta-Evaluation of Latency Metrics for Simultaneous Speech-to-Text Translation: Abstract

 \section{Abstract}

-Simultaneous speech-to-text translation (SimulST) systems have to balance translation quality with latency--the delay between speech input and the translated output.
-While quality evaluation is well established, accurate latency measurement remains a challenge.
-Existing metrics often produce inconsistent or misleading results, especially in the widely used short-form setting, where speech is artificially presegmented.
-In this paper, we present the first comprehensive analysis of SimulST latency metrics across language pairs, systems, and both short- and long-form regimes.
-We uncover a structural bias in current metrics related to segmentation that undermines fair and meaningful comparisons.
-To address this, we introduce YAAL (Yet Another Average Lagging), a refined latency metric that delivers more accurate evaluations in the short-form regime.
-We extend YAAL to LongYAAL for unsegmented audio and propose \segmenter{}, a novel resegmentation tool based on word-level alignment.
-Our experiments show that YAAL and LongYAAL outperform popular latency metrics, while \segmenter{} enhances alignment quality in long-form evaluation, together enabling more reliable assessments of SimulST systems.
+Simultaneous speech-to-text translation systems must balance translation quality with latency.
+Although quality evaluation is well established, latency measurement remains a challenge.
+Existing metrics produce inconsistent results, especially in short-form settings with artificial presegmentation.
+We present the first comprehensive meta-evaluation of latency metrics across language pairs and systems.
+We uncover a structural bias in current metrics related to segmentation.
+We introduce YAAL (Yet Another Average Lagging) for a more accurate short-form evaluation and LongYAAL for unsegmented audio.
+We propose \segmenter{}, a resegmentation tool based on soft word-level alignment.
+We show that YAAL and LongYAAL, together with \segmenter{}, outperform popular latency metrics, enabling more reliable assessments of short- and long-form simultaneous speech translation systems.
+We implement all artifacts within the \toolkit{} toolkit: \url{\toolkiturl}.